SciPhi-AI/agent-search/README.md

 ## Self-Hosting Guide

-AgentSearch is a multi-TB dataset hosted on [here on HuggingFace](https://huggingface.co/datasets/SciPhi/AgentSearch-V1).
+AgentSearch is a multi-TB dataset curated by SciPhi and accessible [on HuggingFace](https://huggingface.co/datasets/SciPhi/AgentSearch-V1).
 This repository has the necessary code for individuals to download and host their own search engine with this dataset.

 ### Prerequisites